antoineco/aco-tomcat/README.md

 An array of custom `Listener` entries to be added to the `Server` block.
 Each entry is to be supplied as a hash of attributes/values for the `Listener` XML node.
 See [Listeners](http://tomcat.apache.org/tomcat-8.0-doc/config/listeners.html) for the list of possible attributes.

 #####`svc_name`
 Name of the default [Service](http://tomcat.apache.org/tomcat-8.0-doc/config/service.html).
 Defaults to `Catalina`.
-The Service can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Service can be further configured via a series of parameters (will use Tomcat's defaults when not specified):
  - `svc_params`: optional hash of additional attributes/values to put in the Service element

 #####`threadpool_executor`
 Whether to enable the default [Executor (thread pool)](http://tomcat.apache.org/tomcat-8.0-doc/config/executor.html).
 Boolean value.
 Defaults to `false`.
-The Executor can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Executor can be further configured via a series of parameters (will use Tomcat's defaults when not specified):
  - `threadpool_name`: a unique reference name.
 Defaults to `tomcatThreadPool`.
  - `threadpool_nameprefix`: name prefix for each thread created by the executor
  - `threadpool_maxthreads`: max number of active threads in this pool